“Sit up straight!”, “Don’t slouch!”. We’ve all heard these words from our parents more than once while growing up. But why is posture important?

 Did you know that just fifteen minutes reading or typing when using the wrong positions exhausts the muscles of your neck, shoulders and upper back?

 Essential reading: Stress busting wearables to help you chill

 Good posture results in doing things with more energy, less stress and fatigue.
 It portrays a more confident image, breathing becomes easier and deeper, it helps your muscles and joints, it nurtures a healthy spine and it improves circulation and digestion.

 We’re a health conscious society today and good posture is a part of it.
 Even for younger people, how you carry yourself when working, relaxing or playing can have big effects.
-To help you improve your posture, we’ve pulled together a list of wearables to help train your body into sitting properly.
+To help you improve your posture, we’ve pulled together a list of smart posture correctors.
+These wearables will help train your body into sitting properly.

-Now on its second generation, Upright Go Posture Trainer is a small, comfortable and discreet device that attaches to your back with a hypoallergenic adhesive.
-The company has turned to crowdfunding twice now to develop its products, which have since gone on to become one of the most popular wearables for correcting bad posture.
+Now on its second generation, Upright Go is a small, comfortable and discreet device that attaches to your back with a hypoallergenic adhesive.
+The company has turned to crowdfunding twice now to develop its products, which have since gone on to become amongst the most popular wearables for correcting bad posture.